 ICOMOS India (COMOS) is a duly recognized National Committee of ICOMOS (International Council on Monuments and Sites), which is an advisory body to UNESCO on matters related to World Heritage.
 It is an interdisciplinary association of experts dedicated to the conservation of the world's cultural heritage with 10,500 global members and carries out its mandate through 107 National Committees, 271 Institutional Members, and 28 International Scientific Committees.
-ICOMOS India is a nationwide membership-based organization of over 350 heritage professionals, and Navin Piplani as its current President.
+ICOMOS India is a nationwide membership-based organization of over 350 heritage professionals.
 It provides a forum for individuals and representatives of institutions concerned with the conservation, protection, rehabilitation, and enhancement of cultural heritage sites and places in India to meet and exchange information, views on principles and practices in the field.